Indexation policy

 The Philips Pensioenfonds flex pension plan is a collective defined contribution plan with an underlying career-average earnings ambition.
 That career-average earnings ambition means that the pension that you receive depends not only on your average earnings during your working life, but also the degree to which your accrued pension rights are adjusted during the accrual phase, which is how your pension will retain its value over time.

-If you are already drawing your share in your former partner’s retirement pension, or if your former partner no longer works for Philips or Signify, the information in the letter applies both to the pension that you are receiving and to your extraordinary survivor’s pension.
-If your policy includes an extraordinary survivor’s pension, but you have not started drawing your share in the retirement pension because your former partner is still working for Philips or Signify, the information in the letter applies only to your extraordinary survivor’s pension.
+If you are already drawing your share in your former partner’s retirement pension, or if your former partner no longer works for Philips, Signify or Versuni , the information in the letter applies both to the pension that you are receiving and to your extraordinary survivor’s pension.
+If your policy includes an extraordinary survivor’s pension, but you have not started drawing your share in the retirement pension because your former partner is still working for Philips, Signify of Versuni, the information in the letter applies only to your extraordinary survivor’s pension.
 The accrued retirement pension (and your share in it) will be indexed in accordance with the indexation policy for active members.
-This means that it will be increased by 4.0% on 1 April 2024.
+This means that it will be increased by 3.0% on 1 April 2026.
 The table below shows how your pension will be indexed.

 Share in retirement pension Extraordinary survivor’s pension

-Your ex-partner no longer works for Philips or Signify, or has already retired 2.4% 2.4%
+Your ex-partner no longer works for Philips, Signify or Versuni , or has already retired 2.1% 2.1%

 Every year until you retire, you receive a Uniform Pension Overview based on your pension situation at 1 January.
-Since your pension will be increased on 1 April 2024, that increase will only be reflected in your Uniform Pension Overview for 2025, which you will receive around mid-2025.
-Your new pension situation will appear in the more up-to-date Pension Planner in MijnPPF on mid April 2024.
+Since your pension will be increased on 1 April 2026, that increase will only be reflected in your Uniform Pension Overview for 2026, which you will receive in the first half of 2026.
+Your new pension situation will appear in the more up-to-date Pension Planner in MijnPPF on mid April 2026.

 In view of the transition to the new system, the Board of Trustees wants to extra protect the financial buffer.
 Under the new pension system, pensions will follow the ups and downs of the economy more closely than they do now.
 A financial buffer will help our members to start with a higher pension, or it can be used to set up a ‘reserve’ in case of setbacks in the future.
 Whatever the case, ultimately the buffer will be spent, directly or indirectly, on our members, so it is in their interests that the buffer is as high as possible when the new system is introduced.
 In concrete terms, it can be used for the following purposes: